 A certificate program can take from 1-2 years to complete.
 Students learn the basics of recording sound and mixing tracks to professional standards.
-Common coursework covers music theory, studio maintenance and sound reinforcement.
+Common coursework covers:

 Associate's Degree in Recording Engineering

 Offered as an Associate of Art, Associate of Science or Associate of Applied Science in Recording Engineering, associate's degree programs can be completed in two to three years.
-Here students take a wider range of courses, including live audio production, audio theory and music history.
+Here students take a wider range of courses.
 They may also study a musical instrument, write music and learn about the workings of the music business.
+Coursework includes:

 Bachelor's Degree in Recording Engineering

-Bachelor's degree programs in recording engineering take approximately four years.
+Bachelor's degree programs in recording engineering take approximately four years to complete.
 Students progress into advanced concepts related to sound and audio engineering.
 They also receive a broad liberal arts education.
 Bachelor's degree requirements could incorporate a block of core music courses and a block of core audio engineering courses.
-Students might study sound design for gaming, audio system installation, music composition and acoustics.
+Students might study:

 Related to Recording Technology Institute